viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-linux.md

     az mcc ent node get-provisioning-details --cache-node-name mycachenode --mcc-resource-name mymccresource --resource-group myrg
     ```
 1. Save the resulting output.
 These values will be passed as parameters within the provisioning command.
-1. Download and extract the [MCCE provisioning package for Linux](https://aka.ms/MCC-Ent-InstallScript-Linux) to your host machine.
+1. Download and extract the [MCC provisioning package for Linux](https://aka.ms/MCC-Ent-InstallScript-Linux) to your host machine.
 1. Open a command line window *as administrator* on the host machine, then change directory to the extracted provisioning package.
 1. Set access permissions to allow the `provisionmcc.sh` script within the provisioning package directory to execute.
 1. Replace the values in the following provisioning command before running it on the host machine.